the-carlisle-group/Abacus/APLSource/DocSource/ObjectReference/DataGridColumn_Property_CanRename.md

 # DataGridColumn CanRename Property

-Boolan scalar.
-The column may or may not be renamed.
+Boolean scalar.
+Specfies that the column may or may not be renamed.
 Defaults to the value of [InsertColumns]().